stjude-rust-labs/rfcs/text/0001-sprocket-test.md

 ## Test Data

 Most WDL tasks and workflows have `File` type inputs and outputs, so there should be an easy way to incorporate test files into the framework.
-This can be accomplished with a `tests/fixtures/` directory that can be referred to from any TOML test in the `tests` directory.
+This can be accomplished with a `tests/fixtures/` directory in the root of the workspace which can be referred to from any TOML test.
 If the string `$FIXTURES` is found within a TOML string value within the `inputs` table, the correct path to the `fixtures` directory will be dynamically inserted at test run time.
 This avoids having to track relative paths from TOML that may be arbitrarily nested in relation to test data.
-For example, let's assume there are `test.bam`, `test.bam.bai`, and `reference.fa.gz` files located within the `tests/fixtures/` directory; the following TOML `inputs` table could be used regardless of where that actual `.toml` file resides within the `tests/` directory:
+For example, let's assume there are `test.bam`, `test.bam.bai`, and `reference.fa.gz` files located within the `tests/fixtures/` directory; the following TOML `inputs` table could be used regardless of where that actual `.toml` file resides within the WDL workspace:

 ```toml
 bam = "$FIXTURES/test.bam"